 For the 8th consecutive year children from 16 countries have taken part in a day of practical road safety exercises organised by the International Road Safety Association.

-For the 8th consecutive year children from 16 countries have taken part in a day of practical road safety exercises organised by the International Road Safety Association.
+Background: For the 8th consecutive year children from 16 countries have taken part in a day of practical road safety exercises organised by the International Road Safety Association.
 Paris was this year's venue.

 A cup sponsored by the European Conference of Transport Ministers is awarded each year to the national team which displays best practical use of road safety knowledge.
 Each team is made up of four youngsters, under 15 years of age, one policeman, and one Road Safety Association delegate.